demeil1/vndb-api/README.md

 # Documentation

 The entirety of this crate is based on the new [HTTPS-based API Documentation](https://api.vndb.org/kana#post-character) and aims to simplify the way you collect data from the site.
-Further documentation and use cases for this crate can be found in the "examples" directory or in the respective modules of the parts of the crate you use.
+Further documentation and use cases for this crate can be found in the ["examples" directory on github](https://github.com/demeil1/vndb-api/tree/main/examples) or in the respective modules of the parts of the crate you use.

 # Requirments